Skip to content

 How To Write Shorthand

-Step 1: Choose A System
+Step 1: Choose a Shorthand System

-Alternative Learning Methods
+Alternative Shorthand Methods

 A female student at the University of the People writing in shorthand.